endeve/thornado/README.md

     TypeError: __init__() got an unexpected keyword argument 'capture_output' "
    </pre>
 And this error also happen for ze_gemm case.
+2. Tried again on 26 with Patryk's suggestion, and same thing happened
 ## Oct 24 2023
 1. Relaxation case does not run with advisor as the first step of advisor run gives errors like:
 <pre>